|

 KAUAI

-Touching down on Kaua`i, some people experience
+Touching down on Kaua‘i, some people feel that

-“power spots.”
-Whatever that may mean to you,
+planet’s “power spots.”
+Whatever that might mean

 read